ektrah/nsec/docs/api/nsec.cryptography.incrementalhash.md

     public readonly struct IncrementalHash

-[[IncrementalHash|IncrementalHash Struct]] follows the "init, update, final"
-model: First, the state needs to be initialized with a key.
-It can then be updated zero or more times with segments of data.
-At the end, it is finalized and yields a result that is identical to the hash of the concatenated segments.
+The type provides an "init, update, final" interface for hashing data: First, a state needs to be initialized with the hash algorithm to be used.
+The state can then be updated zero or more times with segments of data.
+Finalizing the state yields a result that is identical to the hash of the concatenated segments.

-[[IncrementalHash|IncrementalHash Struct]] has value-type semantics: passing an instance by-value to a method or assigning it to a variable, for example, creates a copy of the state.
+[[IncrementalHash|IncrementalHash Struct]] instances have value-type semantics:
+For example, passing an instance by-value to a method or assigning it to a variable creates a copy of the state.

 ## Example

+The following C# example shows how to compute a hash from multiple segments of
+data:

     {{Incremental Hash}}